 Kenn was honored as a 2013 Library Journal "Mover & Shaker," naming him one of the top 50 innovative information professionals in the United States.
-He has served four years as Executive Chair of LA as Subject, a Getty / University of Southern California-hosted network of more than 230 libraries, archives, museums, historical societies and other cultural repositories whose collections pertain to the history and culture of Southern California, which he led through its first strategic plan.
+He has served four years as Executive Chair of LA as Subject, a Getty / University of Southern California-hosted network of more than 230 libraries, archives, museums, historical societies and other cultural repositories whose collections pertain to the history and culture of Southern California, which he led through innovative programming and its first strategic plan.

 His work in libraries, as a museum professional, and as a college instructor have informed his passion for exploring the new roles for libraries, archives and museums and the professionals working in them in an era of accelerated technological change and resource challenges.
-Kenn’s current research interests include digital humanities, leveraging historical and cultural resources through social media, crowd-sourced metadata for increased access to archival collections, civic open data and big data via infographics and data visualization, and libraries, archives and museums as news aggregators and civic journalism outlets.
+Kenn’s current research interests include digital humanities, promoting historical and cultural resources through social media, crowd-sourced metadata for increased access to archival collections, leveraging civic open data and big data via infographics and data visualization, and libraries, archives and museums as news aggregators and civic journalism outlets.